Required

 Is there a maximum amount I can receive in my injury claim?

-The state of Louisiana doesn’t regulate the amount you can receive in an injury claim unless the claim is for medical malpractice.
-It’s essential to account for all your economic and non-economic damages so you can recover the full amount you’re owed.
+Louisiana doesn’t regulate the amount you can receive in an injury claim unless the claim is for medical malpractice.
+Your attorney must account for all your economic and non-economic damages so you can recover the full amount you’re owed.

 Do I have to go to court to settle my case?